sikopet/blog/posts/git.md

     $ cd project
     $ git init

 You've now initialized the working directory -- you may notice a new directory created, named `.git`.
+Git stores all of its stuff in this hidden directory.
+If you want Git to stop tracking your files, just remove `.git`.

 Next, tell git to take a snapshot [in svk: momentka] of the contents of all files under the current directory (note the `.`), with git-add:

-    $ git add .     # temporary storage (index)
+    $ git add .     # temporary storage (staging index)

-This snapshot is now stored in a *temporary staging area* which git calls the "index".
-You can permanently store the contents of the index in the repository with git-commit:
+This snapshot is now stored in a *temporary staging area* which git calls the "staging index" or just "index".
+You can permanently store the contents of the index in the repository with `git-commit`:

-    $ git commit    # permanent storage
+    $ git commit    # permanent storage (repository)

 This will prompt you for a commit message.
 You've now stored the first version of your project in git.